huntdatacenter/docs/docs/do-science/tools/technical/singularity.md

 # Singularity

-[Singularity](https://sylabs.io/guides/latest/user-guide/index.html) provides application containers for Linux, which are also compatible with docker.
+**[Singularity](https://sylabs.io/guides/latest/user-guide/index.html) provides application containers for Linux that is also compatible with Docker.**

-## Install using conda
+## Install with Conda

 ::: warning Requirements